Azure-Samples/virtual-kubelet-aci-burst/README.md

-# aci-demos

-## Demos with ACI
+---
+services: containerservice, containerinstances, virtual-kubelet
+platforms: azure
+author: ribhatia
+---
+# Bursting from AKS to ACI with the Virtual Kubelet

 Description: Run a facial recognition demo across your AKS cluster and use ACI and the ACI Connector to burst into for on-demand compute.

 Contact ria.bhatia@microsoft.com if you need help!

-steps to deploy dis demo & talking tips
+Steps to deploy

 ### Part 1 Prerequisites